 Uluwatu Temple Travel Guide

-A temple that is perched on top of a steep cliff at the edge of a plateau 250 feet above the waves of the Indian Ocean and a protector that guards the place from evil spirits?
+A temple that is perched on top of a steep cliff at the edge of a plateau 250 feet above the waves of the Indian Ocean and a protector that guards the place against evil spirits?
 What’s not to like?

 Pura Luhur Uluwatu